adidtdh/AnimeGAN/README.md

 ### 3. Train
   eg. `python main.py --phase train --dataset Hayao --epoch 101 --init_epoch 1`

-### 4. Test
-  eg. `python main.py --phase test --dataset Hayao`
-  or `python test.py --checkpoint_dir checkpoint/AnimeGAN_Hayao_lsgan_300_300_1_3_10 --test_dir dataset/test/real --style_name H`

-### 5. Videos
+### 4. Videos
   Make a folder named "video" and run `python videobreak.py` in the AnimeGAN folder.
 Edit the videobreak.py file to change the video format.
 Default is .MOV.
 Then, run test.py.
 The resolution of the video is also changed to 480p to go by quicker.
 All the images are saved in dataset/test/real in a .jpg format.

+### 5. Test
+  eg. `python main.py --phase test --dataset Hayao`
+  or `python test.py --checkpoint_dir checkpoint/AnimeGAN_Hayao_lsgan_300_300_1_3_10 --test_dir dataset/test/real --style_name H`

+## 6. Convert images back into video

 ____
 ## Results
 ------> pictures from the paper 'AnimeGAN: a novel lightweight GAN for photo animation'